RobertsLab/resources/protocols/DNA-Extraction-from-Histology-Blocks.md

 **Step 15**: Incubate for 60 minutes at 56ºC using a heat block.
 Cover samples with foil to keep warm.
 Every ten minutes, vortex samples at maximum speed for one minute.

-**Step 16**: Briefly centrifuge the microcentrifuge-safelock tube to remove drops from the inside of the lid
+**Step 16**: After the sixth and final incubation-vortex combination, briefly centrifuge the microcentrifuge-safelock tube to remove drops from the inside of the lid.
+Set heat block to 80ºC.

 **Step 17**: Add 4 µL RNase A (100 mg/mL), mix by vortexing at maximum speed for 20 s, and incubate for 2 min at room temperature.
 This step is necessary to obtain RNA-free genomic DNA.